Alphabetical Plant Listing

 American Strawberry Bush, Strawberry Bush, Brook Euonymus, Hearts-a-burstin, Bursting Heart, Wahoo, Euonymus americana

 Noted for its very ornamental fruits and attractive fall color, Euonymus americanus (American Strawberry Bush) is an airy, deciduous shrub with slender stems bearing opposite, lance-shaped, bright green leaves, 2 in. long (5 cm).
 The foliage turns subtle shades of orange-red in the fall.
 In late spring to early summer, a profusion of tiny, pale green flowers with 5 clawed petals and purple stamens bloom from the leaf axils.
 Fairly inconspicuous, they are replaced by very showy, 5-lobed warty seed capsules that mature during the fall and become pinkish-red.
 Dangling on slender peduncles, each seed capsule splits open to reveal pea-sized, bright orange-red berries.
 They are very attractive to birds and small mammals and are a great source of fat and sugar for these animals.
 The angular stems remain green through the winter and will become flushed with purple when exposed to sunlight.
-Native to the eastern United States, American Strawberry Bush occurs naturally on wooded slopes, moist understory forest areas, low sandy woods, ravines and streambanks.
+Native to the eastern United States, the American Strawberry Bush occurs naturally on wooded slopes, moist understory forest areas, low sandy woods, ravines, and streambanks.
 It reseeds freely in moist locations and tends to sucker from the roots to form thickets.
-Adding a bold splash of color in the fall, American Strawberry Bush is a good shrub for naturalizing.
+Adding a bold splash of color in the fall, the American Strawberry Bush is a good shrub for naturalizing.

 • Grows up to 4-6 ft. tall and wide (120-180 cm).